meganlavengood/musi216/docs/lessons-leitmotif.md

 ## Development of Leitmotifs

 Again, an important characteristic of leitmotifs is their musical development.
-Following is a list of developmental techniques common in leitmotifs (Bribitzer-Stull 2015, 284-294), given in order from most to least common.
+Following is a list of developmental techniques common in film music leitmotifs (Bribitzer-Stull 2015, 284-294), given in order from most to least common.
 Notice that many of the techniques have emotionally suggestive names—this is because leitmotivic development always signifies an emotional development in the narrative.

 1. **Change of mode.** A leitmotif that was initially introduced in major may be recast in minor, or vice-versa.
 This may accompany a development from a negative to a positive emotional state.
 1. **Harmonic recontextualization.** Leitmotifs are frequently reharmonized from their initial presentations.
 Certain recontextualizations are especially salient and emotionally charged: